mbarre/schemacrawler-additional-lints/README.md

 # Thanks

-Thanks to Jetbrains for giving me an [IntelliJ IDEA](https://www.jetbrains.com/idea/?fromMenu) Free Open Source License for this project.
+Thanks to Jetbrains for offering me an [IntelliJ IDEA](https://www.jetbrains.com/idea/?fromMenu) Free Open Source License for this project.